 As part of the ‘Planet 50/50 by 2030: Step It Up for Gender Equality’ initiative, chess grandmaster and Planet 50/50 Champion Judit Polgár spoke on ...
 Here.

 Welcome to the Arlington Chess Club, the oldest chess club in the Washington, DC, metropolitan area, having been in existence since 1954!
 ACC is a warm and friendly place to play chess, to learn more about chess, and to watch many of the region's top players compete in a club environment.

 Please visit us any Friday or during one of our events.
 We look forward to seeing you!

 Listed below are tournaments sponsored by ACC over the next month or two.
-Additional ACC events and other area tournaments, as well as general information about ACC, can be found on our tournament webpage (link is below).
+A complete list of additional ACC events and other area tournaments, as well as general information about ACC, can be found on our tournament webpage (link is below).

-ACC offers a variety of chess-themed articles for consumption of the membership and visitors alike.
+ACC offers a variety of chess-themed articles for consumption of members and visitors alike.
 Authors penning opening, strategy, tactics and other chess material are at least master or expert strength.

 Included in this ACC offering are instructive annotated games, tournament reviews, book reviews, website reviews, chess set buying guides and the like.

 Please share any of your own works.
 All appropriate contributions are welcome!

 Read a poorly written sentence?
 Find a bad link?
 Are we missing important material?
 Please raise these issues with us at: email@example.com.